How to be more confident

 Methods

-This event is a highly interactive, hands-on workshop – we won’t be lecturing or diving deeply into theory.
-We use small group, paired and whole group discussions to review a range of focused, structured activities and reflective exercises that raise fundamental aspects of supervision.
+This is a highly interactive, hands-on workshop – we won’t be lecturing or diving deeply into theory.
+We use small group, paired and whole group discussions to review a range of focused, structured activities and reflective exercises.
 There is no role play, and we ask participants to apply what they are learning to genuine situations, to make things practical, useful and personal, as well as enjoyable and informal.
 Models and personal experience are the foundation of the programme.
 Please come along ready to reflect, to contribute and to practice.

 Competences